redtexts/texts/gorter_1918_world_revolution.md

 For Capitalism there is only one way -- the way of increased exploitation.

 The new surplus wealth can have only one source -- the already over-burdened workers.
-They will be urged, indeed forced, to toil harder than ever before [(7)][notes].
+They will be urged, indeed forced, to toil harder than ever before^[For example, through the Taylor system and other speeding-up methods camouflaged as "welfare" systems.].
 They will be inadequately paid; the soldiers who remain in the armies will be also underpaid, and the unemployed will starve.
 All will be heavily burdened with taxation.

 By what means can the Capitalists enforce their will on the workers?
 By the State.